dmurfet/therisingsea/content/post/comp.md

 +++

-My interest in the mathematical theory of computation is primarily due to the work of the brilliant logician [Jean-Yves Girard](https://en.wikipedia.org/wiki/Jean-Yves_Girard) on [linear logic](http://plato.stanford.edu/entries/logic-linear/).
-Below is a (not very comprehensive) list of references for the parts of the theory of computation that I either know a little about, or am interested in.
+My interest in the mathematical theory of computation is primarily due to the work of the logician [Jean-Yves Girard](https://en.wikipedia.org/wiki/Jean-Yves_Girard) on [linear logic](http://plato.stanford.edu/entries/logic-linear/).
+Below is a list of references for the parts of the theory of computation that I either know a little about, or am interested in.

 General "big picture" references on computation and logic: